Aranyalma2/claycast/controller/README.md

 | End byte (0x55)    | 1 Byte  | Packet end byte      |
 +--------------------+---------+----------------------+
 ```

+- The `Data` section contains a complete Modbus RTU request or response
-Destination determined by the content address field.
+- Destination is determined by the Modbus RTU address field inside the data

+## 🔧 Notes

+- Make sure the HC12 modules are on the same channel (e.g. `CH050`)